ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 ## Placing Custom Actors and Blueprints in a Scenario

 Any actor can be added as part of a scenario by adding the **"serialize"** tag to the actors tag list.
 See the [Tagging System](#tagging-system) section.
 Blueprints, Static-Mesh actors, Skeletal-Mesh actors, and Pedestrians are currently supported.
-For example, this cone static-mesh actor that would normally only be part of the level is now serialized to the json file that defines the scenario.
+A actor that would normally be part of only the level is now serialized to the json file that defines the scenario.

 For example, this "Misc_TrafficCone" actor will now show up in the "tagged_actors" list of the scenario file.